robinboncoeur/KeysToLife/RSTs/Des.rst

 On another occasion a woman anointed Jesus' head.
 He said,

-    *"I tell you the truth, wherever the gospel is preached throughout the world, what she has done will also be told, in memory of her"* - Mark 14:9, NIV
+    *"I tell you the truth, wherever the gospel is preached throughout the world, what she has done will also be told, in memory of her."* - Mark 14:9, NIV

 The Apostle John illustrates the universality of this statement when he says,

-    "And the house was filled with the fragrance of the perfume" - John 12:3
+    "And the house was filled with the fragrance of the perfume." - John 12:3

 This symbolizes that when the beautiful gift of God's love should be broken on Calvary, the fragrance would fill the universe as the fragrance and aroma of that jar filled the house.
 How did Jesus know that "What this woman has done will go out with the gospel like a fragrance to the whole world"?
 How did he know?
 No one else has ever been able to see the future like this.

 I love biographies.
 I've read hundreds of them.
 But there's no parallel to anything like this anywhere. – Des Ford